 The principle symptom of Chikungunya Virus is excruciating joint pain.
 It’s not usually fatal, but the pain can last several weeks.

-Zika virus has found itself in the news, as multiple cases have been reported in the United States.
-The cases originally found in the United States have been the result of people returning from areas where the disease can be found in high numbers of the population (namely Central and South America, Puerto Rico and certain parts of the Caribbean).
-Recently, cases of Zika in a Miami neighborhood have authorities concerned, as the virus seems to be spreading among its residents.
-Increased mosquito control and citizen education programs have begun in that area to combat the further spread of the virus.
+Zika virus found itself in the news last year, as multiple cases were reported in the United States.
+The cases originally found in the United States were the result of people returning from areas where the disease was found in high numbers of the population (namely Central and South America, Puerto Rico and certain parts of the Caribbean).
+Later, cases of Zika in a Miami neighborhood had authorities concerned, as the virus was spreading among its residents.
+Increased mosquito control and citizen education programs began in that area to combat the further spread of the virus.

 Symptoms of Zika are flu-like.
 In most cases, those infected either have mild to no symptoms.
-There is a disturbing correlation scientists have not definitively proven though.
-It seems that pregnant women who become infected with the virus run a higher chance of giving birth to a child with microcephaly (a birth defect causing small head size and brain abnormalities).
-For this reason, the CDC has advised that pregnant women should postpone travel to areas with Zika until their children are born.
+There is a disturbing phenomenon seen in pregnant women who become infected with Zika.
+It seems they run a higher chance of giving birth to a child with microcephaly (a birth defect causing small head size and brain abnormalities).

 All of the diseases previously listed have no human vaccines available, so you can see how important it is to protect yourself from mosquitoes to avoid exposure to any of these nasty viruses!
 To protect yourself from mosquitoes, wear protective clothing and use insect repellents outdoors.
 You should also check door and window screens for holes or tears and eliminate standing water near your home.
 We have a mosquito reduction program, as well, that will assist in lessening the mosquito pressure around your home.